 So essentially, you can be seasonal or part-time or both.
 The issue is that if you are a full-time seasonal worker, then you may be entitled to additional company benefits such as health care, vacation time or bonuses.
 Most companies provide additional benefits for full-time workers, therefore, if you are misclassified you may be missing out on some benefits.

-If you or a loved one thinks that you may have been misclassified as a part-time worker, then you may want to consult with a lawyer.
+If you or a loved one thinks that you may have been misclassified as a part-time worker, then you may want to consult with a wage and hour dispute attorney.
 If you are hired for a season that does not mean you are automatically a part-time worker, it just means that your employment is temporary.
 A careless supervisor or recruiter should not be the cause for you to miss out on your hard earned benefits.